Last Updated on December 30, 2022 by Andrew Pirie

 Considered one of the greatest Javelin Throwers in the history of the South East Asian Games.
 Born in 1952 and Hailing from Surigao Del Norte.

-Before the Philippines entered in the SEA Games in 1977.
-At the 1975 Asian Championships Lavandia then 23 placed 4th in 44.76m.
+Before the Philippines entered the SEA Games in 1977, at the 1975 Asian Championships, Erlinda, then 23, placed 4th in 44.76m.

 She lost her title in 1983 to Norsham Yoon of Malaysia.
-Yoon had played in 1977 and 1979 and in 1981 had been a silver medallist to Lavandia.
+Yoon had played in 1977 and 1979, and in 1981 had been a silver medallist to Lavandia.
 This time Lavandia was the silver medallist.

 Erlinda set the then National Record of 49.94m in 1986 at the Asian Cup in Manila.